 A mobile workforce comprises employees who work outside of a physical workplace.
 These employees are not limited to the staff that works from home.
 Front line workers such as insurance salespersons, retail employees, and gig workers also fall under this workforce category.

 Apart from work from home employees, a mobile workforce is commonly found in the construction, manufacturing, retail, and healthcare industries.
 Here, employees work out on the field instead of an office desk.

 A mobile workforce is not bound by a physical location but is rather connected with different mobile technology.
-Therefore, in a modern office, apart from managing workplace devices, it is also important to manage mobile workforce devices so that employees can stay well-connected and carry out business operations smoothly.
+Therefore, in a modern office, apart from managing workplace devices, it is also important to manage workforce devices so that employees can stay well-connected and carry out business operations smoothly.

 As the name suggests, Mobile Workforce Management involves handling field-based employees (typically in charge of delivering, repairing, or maintaining a service) working outside the office premises.
 Underpinned by technology, this approach helps companies build a better, safer and effective working day for field teams that are always on the go.

 Mobile workforce ensures your employees stay as productive outside the office as they would if they are in it.
-By optimizing mobile workforce management strategies, companies can save time and better control administrative tasks like record-keeping, reporting, compliance procedure drafting, schedule administrating, etc.
+By optimizing workforce management strategies, companies can save time and better control administrative tasks like record-keeping, reporting, compliance procedure drafting, schedule administrating, etc.

-Mobile workforce management makes employees more productive outside the office as it helps employees easily access software, applications and data like they would within the office premises.
+Workforce management makes employees more productive outside the office as it helps employees easily access software, applications and data like they would within the office premises.